awsdocs/aws-net-developer-guide/doc_source/how-to/iam/iam-examples-policies.rst

 groups of users, roles assumed by users, and resources.

-Use the |sdk-net| to create and delete policies and attach and detach role policies by using these methods of the :sdk-net-api:`AmazonIdentityManagementServiceClient <IAM/TIAMIAMServiceClient>`
+Use the |sdk-net| to create and delete policies and attach and detach role policies by using these methods of the :sdk-net-api:`AmazonIdentityManagementServiceClient <IAM/TIAMServiceClient>`
 class:

-* :sdk-net-api:`CreatePolicy <IAM/MIAMIAMServiceCreatePolicyCreatePolicyRequest>`
+* :sdk-net-api:`CreatePolicy <IAM/MIAMServiceCreatePolicyCreatePolicyRequest>`
-* :sdk-net-api:`GetPolicy <IAM/MIAMIAMServiceGetPolicyGetPolicyRequest>`
+* :sdk-net-api:`GetPolicy <IAM/MIAMServiceGetPolicyGetPolicyRequest>`
-* :sdk-net-api:`ListAttachedRolePolicies <IAM/MIAMIAMServiceListAttachedRolePoliciesListAttachedRolePoliciesRequest>`
-* :sdk-net-api:`AttachRolePolicy <IAM/MIAMIAMServiceAttachRolePolicyAttachRolePolicyRequest>`
+* :sdk-net-api:`AttachRolePolicy <IAM/MIAMServiceAttachRolePolicyAttachRolePolicyRequest>`
-* :sdk-net-api:`DetachRolePolicy <IAM/MIAMIAMServiceDetachRolePolicyDetachRolePolicyRequest>`
+* :sdk-net-api:`DetachRolePolicy <IAM/MIAMServiceDetachRolePolicyDetachRolePolicyRequest>`

 For more information about |IAM| users, see :iam-ug:`Overview of Access Management: Permissions and Policies <introduction_access-management.html>` in the |IAM-ug|.